-Food Service is responsible for the preparation and service of Breakfast and/or Lunch to the students of Chippewa Valley Schools.
+Food & Nutrition Services is responsible for the preparation and service of Breakfast and/or Lunch to the students at Chippewa Valley Schools.

 *Students receiving free/reduced meal benefits are not identified in the service line.
 Our Meal Magic software protects the identity and privacy of all students.
 Every student uses the same lines and the computer screen does not indicate which students are free or reduced-price.*